Definitive Guide To Curating A Cruelty-free Closet

 Before you start converting to a cruelty-free closet, understand that this will be a slow and steady transition, not an over-the-weekend makeover the way it might have been for your diet transition.
-We know it’s hard.
-You just want to be 100% vegan like last year and each day you wear fabrics and materials that have been made from animal products you feel more and more like a hypocrite.
+We know it’s hard; you want to be 100% vegan like last year and each day you wear fabrics and materials that have been made from animal products you feel more and more like a hypocrite.
 Don’t stress yourself out and force yourself to give up that guilt.
 As long as you don’t buy any more clothes that use animal products, you’re not supporting the part of the fashion industry that exploits and kills millions of animals every year, okay?
 You’ve already taken the most important step by choosing to transition. #progressnotperfection

 Realistically, when converting to a cruelty-free closet, it will take at least a season (or 90 days) to see a noticeable difference.
 But to perform a complete overhaul, budget six months to a year.
 Or even more.
 That way, let’s say you have a 40k/yr salary, you have $800 to $1,600 minimum to dedicate to this overhaul (this is calculated by spending 5% of your monthly income on shopping, which we all can commit to, yes?).

 Even if budgeting isn’t an issue for you – maybe you’ve got savings from #girlbossing it or a millionaire SO who loves to spoil you – transitioning and curating wardrobe is a process that requires meticulous planning and a lot of thought.
 Don’t rush it.
 Embrace the process.
 By jumping in too deep too fast, you might overwhelm yourself.